openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-xcomponent.md

 | ------ | ----------------------- |
 | string | ID of the surface held by the **\<XComponent>**.|

 ### setXComponentSurfaceSize

-setXComponentSurfaceSize(value: {surfaceWidth: number, surfaceHeight: number}): void
+setXComponentSurfaceSize(value: {surfaceWidth: number, surfaceHeight: number})

 Sets the width and height of the surface held by the **\<XComponent>**.